mlab817/faqs/src/farm-to-market-road-development-program/what-is-the-design-standard-for-fmrs.md

 ---
  title: What is the design standard for FMRs?

-tags: ["design","standard","fmrs"]

  ---

-### Farm-to-Market Road Development Program
+## Farm-to-Market Road Development Program

-## What is the design standard for FMRs?
+# What is the design standard for FMRs?

  - Depending on the Average Daily Traffic (ADT) in the location, the construction of FMR shall be: